Washington bolsters secondary by signing cornerback Darryl Roberts

 Roberts’ versatility gives Washington’s more options with how it uses fellow corners Kendall Fuller and William Jackson III, and for how it fills the void at free safety.
 The team opened last season with Troy Apke as its starting free safety but later turned to Deshazor Everett, who suffered a pectoral injury late in the year.

-Washington, which gave up a league-high seven pass plays of 50 yards or more, also gains another corner with sub-4.4-second speed.
-In addition to Jackson, who ran a 4.37-second 40-yard dash at the NFL combine, Roberts ran a reported 4.39-second 40 at Marshall’s pro day in 2015.
+Washington, which surrendered a league-high seven pass plays of 50 yards or more, also gains another corner with sub-4.4-second speed.
+In addition to Jackson, who ran a 4.37 in the 40-yard dash at the NFL combine, Roberts ran a reported 4.39 seconds in the 40 at Marshall’s pro day in 2015.

 At 6-feet, 182 pounds, Roberts was selected No. 247 overall by the Patriots in 2015 and was claimed off waivers by the Jets a year later.
 In his four seasons in New York and lone year in Detroit, he played 67 games (31 starts) and totaled 203 tackles (five for loss), 33 passes defensed, four interceptions and one quarterback hit.